-The Washington Poison Center (WAPC) is a statewide provider of immediate, free* and expert treatment advice and assistance on the telephone in the case of exposure to poisonous, hazardous, or toxic substances.
+The Washington Poison Center (WAPC) is the statewide provider of immediate, free and expert treatment advice and assistance on the telephone in the case of exposure to poisonous, hazardous, or toxic substances.
+WAPC is a 501 C 3 non-profit EIN 94-3214597.

 WAPC is accessible toll-free, 24 hours a day, 7 days a week, 365 days a year: 1.800.222.1222

 Pharmacists, nurses, and poison information providers answer the phones, so calling us can prevent a trip to the emergency room.
-In 2010, the WAPC helped avert almost 50,000 trips to Emergency Departments or Urgent Care Units by helping people over the telephone.
+In 2016, the WAPC helped avert over 38,000 trips to Emergency Departments or Urgent Care Units by helping people over the telephone.

 The National Poison Help Line at 1.800.222.1222 is FAST, FREE and PRIVATE.